chalmersplasmatheory/FIKA/README.md

             from scipy.constants import e
             charge = -e

-    - `E_radMax_eV`

-         Defines the maximum radiation energy expected, in units of eV.
-The Fourier transformation sampling will be 20 times this value.
-The actual maximum energy must be higher than twice this value for accurate sampling.
-If the user discovers that the highest photon energy exceeds this value, it is recommended to rerun the code with an increased `E_radMax_eV`.
-Example:

-          E_radMax_eV = 1000

     - `r`

        Specifies the radial position in spherical coordinates (in meters), indicating the observer's position.
 Example: